The Evening Sky in January

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-T he Evening Sky in January 2024
+The Evening Sky in January 2025

 Sirius is called 'the Dog Star' because it marks the head of Canis Major the big dog.
 A group of stars to the right of Sirius make the dog's hindquarters and tail, upside down just now.
 Sirius is bright both because it is relatively close, nine light-years* away, and 23 times brighter than the sun.
 Procyon, in the northeast below Sirius, marks Canis Minor, the smaller of the two dogs that follow Orion the hunter across the sky.